kiseraidan/aidankiser.com/content/posts/my-time-as-an-intern-at-progressive-insurance.md

 * I completed a [Tableau](https://www.tableau.com/) dashboard displaying important data and analytics in the most visually appealing way.

 * I created a **Python** program that was able to match the IP addresses to their respective managers within the company.
-I used linux and a remote IDE to be able to sneak past some permissions.
+I used linux and a remote IDE to be able to issue the commands.

 * Tasked with creating a presentation about whether or not **multilingual functionality** could be added to the internal **AI chatbot** within the company.
 Not only did we successfully acquire sufficient research to complete the task, we created a functional demo of a multingual [Flo chatbot](https://progressive.mediaroom.com/news-releases/?item=122478), fluent in English, Spanish, and Mandarin.